7 Things to do at Gyeongpo Beach for a Perfect Summer Escape

 If you’re traveling on any national holiday or during summer weekends in Korea, it’s much wiser to book something far in advance.
 I’m telling you this from experience.
 We made the mistake of just “showing up,” one hot summer day, only to find almost every single accommodation fully booked for the weekend.

-Since Gyeongpo Beach is easy to get to from Seoul, it’s a big draw for locals and tourists alike.
-Book early… especially if you want to stay somewhere affordable and beachfront.
+Since the Gangneung area and Gyeongpo Beach are easy to get to from Seoul, it’s a big draw for locals and tourists alike.
+It’s wise to book as early as possible, especially if you want to stay somewhere reasonably affordable and beachfront.

 Things to do near Gyeongpo Beach